amanboss9/naviboard/README.md

 ```

 ### Steps to setup:
 - Developer can include it directly or by CDN link in `index.html` like below:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/naviboard@latest-version/dist/naviboard.min.js"></script>
 ```
+- Please check the latest stable version available in the release list.

 - After installing/including in `index.html` naviBoard will be available globally.Its ready to use like below:

 Whenever the component(Angular, React etc) or the web page is initiating the loading, considering below as the first step: